BookStackApp/website/content/docs/admin/security.md

 5. Within BookStack, go through the settings to ensure registration and public access settings are as you expect.
 6. Review the user roles in the settings area.
 7. Read the below to further understand the security for images & attachments.

 ---

+<a name="mfa"></a>

+### Multi-Factor Authentication

+Any user can enable multi-factor authentication (MFA) on their account.
+Upon login they would then need to use an extra proof of identity to gain access.
+BookStack currently supports the following mechanisms:

+- TOTP (Time-based One-Time Passwords)
+  - Labelled as "Mobile App" (Google/Microsoft Authenticator etc...).
+  - Uses a SHA1 algorithm internally (Greater algorithms have poor cross-app compatibility).
+- Backup Codes
+  - These are a list of 16 one-time-use codes.
+  - Users will be warned once they have less than 5 codes remaining.

+Secrets and values for these options are stored encrypted within the database.

+Where required, MFA can be forced upon users via their roles.
+This can be found via a "Requires Multi-Factor Authentication" checkbox seen when editing a role.
+If a user does not already have an MFA method configured, they will be forced to set one up upon next login.

+---